ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends.rst

 **NOTE**

-For The :mod:`tf.raw_ops` many functions posses the same behavior as those of :mod:`tf` namespace except that only the functions from :mod:`tf.raw_ops` takes key-word only arguments.
+Many of the functions in the :mod:`tf.raw_ops` has identical behaviuor to the functions that are generally in the TensorFlow namespace e.g :func:`tf.argmax`, with exception that the functions in the function in the :mod:`tf.raw_ops` are specified to have key-word only arguments and in some case there is a naming difference of arguments.
-For this we have a designed decorator to wrap the :mod:`tf` namespace function to satisfy this behavior.
-Let's take an example of :func:`tf.math.argmax` and :func:`tf.raw_ops.ArgMax`.
+In order to tackle these variations in behaviour, the :code:`map_raw_ops_alias` decorator was designed to wrap the functions that exissts in the TensorFlow namespace, thus reducing unnecessary re-implementations.

 .. code-block:: python